jkbngl/trainingsplan/README.md

 - - - -
 ## Get access to stats ##

-Contact me to ask for access for educational purposed or buy an access via:
+Contact me to ask for access for educational purposes or buy an access via:
 * TODO

 - - - -